PipedreamHQ/docs/docs/destinations/http/README.md

 });
 ```

-**Destination delivery is asynchronous**.
-HTTP requests are sent after your workflow finishes.
-This means you cannot write code that operates on the HTTP response.
-These HTTP requests also don't count against your workflow quota.
+**Destination delivery is asynchronous**: the HTTP requests are sent after your workflow finishes.
+This means **you cannot write code that operates on the HTTP response**.
+The benefit of using `$send.http()`, though, is that these HTTP requests also don't count against your workflow quota.

 If you iterate over an array of values and send an HTTP request for each: